Palani Subramaniam Pillai: Career

-As Palani's playing in the early part of his career was robust and laya-oriented with extensive calculations, many vocalists of the time did not feel comfortable with him except for the few mentioned earlier.
+As Palani's playing in the early part of his career was robust and laya-oriented with extensive calculations, some vocalists of the time did not feel comfortable with him except for the few mentioned earlier.
 It was one of the most popular among the dozens of yesteryears, Chembai Vaidyanatha Bhagavathar (earlier responsible in advancing the careers of Mysore T.Chowdiah and Palghat Mani Iyer) who took to promoting Palani.
-There were numerous concerts in which he gave Palani opportunities to play three of four "Thanis" or solos in a concert.
+There were multiple concerts in which he gave Palani opportunities to play three of four "Thanis" or solos in a concert.
 It is said that in a concert in Shanmukhananda Sabha in Bombay he asked Palani to play in each of the five nadais, Chatusram, Tisram, Misram, Kandam and Sankeernam.
 It was he who also persuaded Palani to tone down on the laya intricacies and increased the "sowkya" or aesthetic content in his playing.
 Palani, probably with considerable regret in having to shed his specialization and scholarship abided by his mentor's suggestion, not only because of the practicality but also because of his great respect for Chembai who was his elder by several years.
 Bhavagathar's advice stood Palani in good stead.